Virginia Nurse Practitioner Licensure Steps - 2023

 Getting an advanced education is necessary to help you understand the advanced nursing practice.
-In getting a MSN degree, you’ll learn in-depth the concepts you have been taught previously and how you can apply the knowledge in your desired area of specialization.
-Your advanced education must be on a specific APRN focus.
-All you’ll learn will mostly be things relevant to your chosen specialty and this should also prepare you for certification in that specialty by a nationally accredited certification organization.
+In earning a MSN degree, you’ll learn in-depth the concepts you have been taught previously and how you can apply the knowledge in your desired area of specialization.

 If your NP certificate of authority (license) is to stay valid, you must hold and maintain national certification with a recognized agency.
 A prospective NP must be certified by a national certifying organization authorized by the board for a specific role and population emphasis after earning an advanced degree from an NP preparatory school.
 Certifying agencies are in charge of evaluating your NP education.
 This evaluation is done through an exam conducted for prospective NPs by the certifying organization.
 Listed below are some of the agencies recognized by the board for certifying NPs:

 Getting an NP license requires at least an RN license.
 Further education in an NP preparatory school is also a prerequisite, as well as national certification in a specific area of specialization.
 The board will also require your official transcript from your advanced nursing program.

 To apply for the license, you are required to pay a fee of $125 to the board.
 You can apply either by endorsement or by examination here.